 Boehringer Ingelheim, the maker of Pradaxa, has not indicated when the reversal agent may become available, but this may have a huge impact on sales for the company.
 Even with the concern of uncontrollable bleeding, the company saw $1.43 billion in sales last year.

-While this is great news for the drugmaker, it is also pretty great news for Plaintiffs involved in the Pradaxa lawsuits, currently more than 1,500 strong.
-The recent findings of a possible reversal agent will likely reinforce Plaintiffs’ claims that Boehringer Ingelheim failed to adequately research the medication before introducing it.
-The complaints, filed by or on behalf of individuals who suffered severe and sometimes fatal injuries after doctors were unable to reverse the effects of the mediation, allege that Boehringer Ingelheim failed to adequately warn about the risk of uncontrollable bleeding or the lack of an antidote to reverse the side effects of Pradaxa.
+While this is great news for the drugmaker, it is also pretty great news for the Plaintiffs involved in the Pradaxa lawsuits, currently more than 1,500 strong.
+The recent findings of a possible reversal agent will probably reinforce the Plaintiffs’ claims that Boehringer Ingelheim failed to adequately research the medication before introducing it.
+The complaints, filed by or on behalf of individuals who suffered severe and sometimes fatal injuries after doctors could not reverse the effects of the mediation, allege that Boehringer Ingelheim failed to adequately warn about the risk of uncontrollable bleeding or the lack of an antidote to reverse the side effects of Pradaxa.
 A handful of Pradaxa cases are currently being prepared for early trial dates, expected to begin as early as August 2014.

 Pradaxa Claims Easier to Settle Now?

 Not to subordinate what may be an important medical breakthrough that might have great implications for patients moving forward, my job here is to provide legal commentary.
 One big problem drug makers have is settling mass tort cases when the product is still on the market.
 On some level, it just invites more claims.
 This development might make it easier psychologically and economically for Boehringer Ingelheim to make this right and get these claims resolved.